Maki Pitolo: Post-UFC

 Pitolo made his first appearance outside of the UFC at Tuff-N-Uff 127 on March 4, 2022, facing Fernando Gonzalez.
 He won the bout via unanimous decision.

 Pitolo made his debut with Eagle FC against Doug Usher on May 20, 2022, at Eagle FC 47.
 At weigh ins, Maki Pitolo and Doug Usher missed weight and the bout changed from Middleweight to Light Heavyweight.
 Pitolo weighed in at 187.4 pounds while Usher weighed in at 189 pounds.
 Pitolo won by knockout in the opening minute of the fight.

 Pitolo faced Daniel Compton on November 20, 2022, at Tuff-N-Uff 130 for the TUFF Middleweight Championship.
 He was submitted in the third round by the way of a kimura, after which Compton went into the crowd to confront Pitolo's fans.

 Pitolo faced Joel Bauman on September 8, 2023, at Gamebred Fighting Championship 5, losing the bout via second round head kick TKO.

+Bare Knuckle Fighting Championship

+Pitolo made his Bare Knuckle Fighting Championship debut against Doug Coltrane at BKFC Fight Night 36 in Honolulu, Hawaii, on April 11, 2026.
+He lost the fight by knockout at the end of the first round.